The California Alpine Club Foundation

 Local Foundation Makes a Difference

 The California Alpine Club Foundation gives small grants annually to organizations in the San Francisco Bay Area and around Lake Tahoe (where the Club’s Echo Summit Lodge is located) that support conservation and environmental education endeavors.
-Established with an endowment from late Club member Henry Hillman of San Francisco, the California Alpine Club Foundation was incorporated as a State of California 501(c)(3) non-profit in 2004 (Tax ID is IR-2010-59), and relies on CAC member donations to supplement the endowment’s interest.
+Established with an endowment from late Club member Henry Hillman of San Francisco, the California Alpine Club Foundation was incorporated as a State of California 501(c)(3) non-profit in 2004 (Tax ID is IR-2010-59), and relies on CAC member donations and other financial gifts to supplement the endowment’s interest.

 CACF FUNdraising is Fun

 We normally hold two fundraising every year.
 In the spring, members Karen and Jerry Wagner host a Birding and Conservation week at the Echo Summit Lodge, proceeds of which go to the Foundation.
 In the fall, we host an afternoon benefit with live music, food and wine at the Alpine Lodge, again with all proceeds going to the Foundation.

 While donations to CAC’s California Alpine Club Foundation—a 501(c)(3)—are tax-deductible to the fullest extent of the law, the California Alpine Club—a 501(c)(7) non-profit—also gladly accepts donations that apply directly to the Club’s operating budget and are not tax-deductible.